gvnwltrs/daily-functional-programming-practice/README.md

 ### Day 4: Thursday, September 12, 2024 - Functional Composition & Currying
 Function Composition and currying are primarily associated with higher-order functions.
 Function composition combines two or more functions into one function, and currying is the process of taking a current function that takes many arguments and breaking it out to multiple functions that take only a single argument.

+### Day 5: Friday, September 13, 2024 - Immutability & Data Transformations
+Today I am going to focus on transforming data structures without mutating the original data.
+This relates back to the "pure functions" aspect of functional programming.
+Pure functions, for the same input given, should always return the same output.
+Immutability means, that once the data is created, it cannot change.
+Immutability reinforces the concept of a pure function, where functions can not modify the actual data structures directly -- instead they make a copy of the data structure and returns any modifications it makes of the copy, not the original or "real" data structure.